allyzhou/Vivado-Design-Tutorials/Versal/DFX/Disjoint_pblock/README.md

 unhighlight_objects
 unmark_objects

-mark_objects -color green [get_tiles "*CMT_MMCM_X25Y0*"]
+mark_objects -color green [get_sites "BLI_A_GRP0_X29Y0"]
 highlight_objects -color red [get_dfx_footprint -overlap -of_objects [get_cells design_1_i/rp1rm1_0]]
 ```

 ![get_dfx_footprint_overlap](./images/pblock_overlap.png)

-Note: The `get_dfx_footprint -overlap` command will also show clocking and interconnect tiles which can be shared by multiple RPs and will not result in a DRC.

-Additionally, the overlapping tiles are listed in the Overlapped_AllTiles.tcl script found in the hd_visual folder under the implementation runs directory, once it is generated by the implementation tools.

 **STEP 4: Resize Pblock to resolve DRC**

 To resolve the first violation, at least one Pblock must be resized.
 This is a design dependent decision.
 You can use one of these two options:

 *Option 1:*
-Resize a Pblock to remove the overlap.
-This must be done after highlighting the Pblocks as explained above.
+Reduce the size of pblock_rp2 to remove the overlap.

 ``
 resize_pblock pblock_rp2 -remove CLOCKREGION_X2Y1
 ``

 *Option 2:*
-Resize a Pblock using one of the "Floorplan fix resolution" suggestions mentioned in the DRC error.
-This option of using the floorplan fix resolution from DRC may require iterative steps of fixing the floorplan and running DRC multiple times.
+Move pblock_rp1 to avoid the overlap.

-Each will resolve the DRC, but consider the choice carefully.
-For the first instance of HDPR-39, you should not use "Suggestion to keep 'BLI_CLE_BOT_CORE_X30Y0'" as it is the command to remove CMT_MMCM_X25Y0 from pblock_rp1, but the RM netlist rp1rm1_0 requires MMCM in that Pblock.
-Additional changes will be required if this option is selected
+Each action will resolve the DRC, but consider the choice carefully.
+The RM netlist rp1rm1_0 requires a MMCM in that Pblock (hence the need for a disjoint region), and this MMCM may have clock pin or other clocking resource implications.
+Additional changes may be required if option 2 is selected.
+If option 1 is selected, fewer resources remain for implementing RP2 in pblock_rp2.
+Further adjustments (such as removing only the lower half and/or the right side of the clock region) will minimize this loss.

-*Suggestion to keep 'CMT_MMCM_X25Y0' in 'pblock_rp1'
-set pblock_rp2_tiles [get_dfx_footprint -source [get_pblocks pblock_rp1] -tile [get_tiles CMT_MMCM_X25Y0] -conflict [get_pblocks pblock_rp2]]
-resize_pblock [get_pblocks pblock_rp2] -remove [ get_sites -of [ get_tiles $pblock_rp2_tiles ] ]*

-Note: This lab does not resolve all DRC errors individually.
-Using option 1 above will fix DRC error HDPR-39 as well as HDPR-131.
+Note: This lab does not resolve all DRC errors individually and in every way possible.
+Using option 1 above will fix DRC error HDPR-66 as well as HDPR-156.
+HDPR-156 is a more general pblock overlap DRC that refers users to the `get_dfx_footprint -overlap` strategy rather than call out individual site overlap instances.

 For this design, use option 1 above and resize a Pblock to resolve the overlaps.